 Placement Test Appointments

 To schedule an appointment for the Leffel Lane Campus, call 937.328.6049.
-The COMPASS placement testing lab on the Leffel Lane Campus is located in the Sara T. Landess Technology & Learning Center, Room 117.
+The ACCUPLACER placement testing lab on the Leffel Lane Campus is located in the Student Academic Support Center in Rhodes Hall.

 To schedule an appointment for the Greene Center Campus, call 937.429.8921.
-The COMPASS placement testing lab at the Greene Center Campus is located in Room 121.
+The ACCUPLACER placement testing lab at the Greene Center Campus is located in Room 121.

 To schedule an appointment for the Bellefontaine Campus, call 937.328.6484.